There

 (Right

-between the two stone columns where the bodies of Ishtura and Anesidora are sealed.)
+between the two stone columns where the bodies of Ishtura and Anesidora are

 It

 was clear what that meant.
-(The gem that imprisons their spirits—it’s buried right there
+(The gem that imprisons their spirits—it’s buried

-with their bodies.)
+right there with their bodies.)

 (Look

-constitution of the floor in that same area is entirely different than the rest
+floor in that same area is entirely different than the rest of the cave.
+An

-the surface is a solid crystalline structure.)
+oval section just below the surface is a solid crystalline structure.)

-has to be the gem,) Eena decided.
-(But
+be the gem,) Eena decided.
+(But how can this help us?)

 A